 (This biographical statement provided by Bob Barzan.)

-Biography Date: June, 2004
+Biography Date: June, 2004; rev July 2021

-Roman Catholic | Author/editor | California | San Francisco
+Catholic (Roman) | Author/editor | California | San Francisco